-A single activity,

-A movie theater activity and a bakery activity,

-- A Baltimore activity and a - Philadelphia activity, or

-Four separate activities.
-Once you choose a grouping
+- A single activity, - A movie theater activity and a bakery activity, - A Baltimore activity and a Philadelphia activity, or - Four separate activities.

 Once you choose a grouping under these rules, you must continue using that grouping in later tax years unless a material change in the facts and circumstances makes it clearly inappropriate.